tom-huntington/pufferfish/README.md

 An alternative syntax is needed for two reasons:

 - **Arbitrary Nesting**: Jelly only allows one level of nesting using separators.
-- **Regularity**: When not nesting Pufferfish is a regular grammar but Jelly is a context free grammar.
-To read a Jelly chain you are required to run a pushdown automata.
-To read a Pufferfish chain you only have to run a finite automata inside your head.
+- **Regularity**: The combinator boundaries in Pufferfish form a regular grammar.
+In Jelly the combinator boundaries form a context free grammar.
+To determine the boundaries of a Jelly chain, you must run a pushdown automata (1 stack) inside your head.
+To determine the boundaries of a Pufferfish chain, you merely have to run a finite automata (0 stacks) inside your head.
+This considerably reduces the cognitive burden needed to understand the code, and is the reason why I wont bother to learn APL or J (Uiua like Pufferfish is much easier to read).